ajfriesen/ajfriesen.com/content/de/about/experience.md

   Responsibilities include:

-  * Automating infrastructure setup with terraform
+  * Automating infrastructure setup with terraform (AWS infrastructure and network, Rancher Management Cluster, downstream Kubernetes Clusters, Azure Authentication, etc.)
-  * Create CI/CD pipeline for automatic deployment to Kubernetes environment
+  * Create CI/CD pipeline to deploy applications to Kubernetes clusters
+  * Use packer to create AWS AMI for applicaion deployment outside of Kubernetes Clusters
   * Work close with development and product management on requirements for modernization of legacy application
-  * Work remote with a consultancy in India for ~ 10 months (experience the pros and cons of remote work)
+  * Work remote with a consultancy from India for ~ 10 months (experience the pros and cons of remote work)

   """